XiaoChen1992/CPSCI-307/README.md

 No late work will be accepted without prior permission.
 If you contact me at least one business day before the due date (unless faced with an emergency) with appropriate requests for an extension and/or makeup assignments, you will be given additional time to make up late assignments equal to the time lost due to the unforeseen circumstance.

 **Any unexcused late (within 24 hours) will result 10% of score deduction for the assignment.
-For example, you raw assginment's score is 89, because of the late, the score will drop to 89 * 0.9 = 80.1.
+For example, your raw assignment's score is 89, because of the late, the score will drop to 89 * 0.9 = 80.1.
 If you submit your assignment late more than 24 hours, I will not accept it, the score will be 0.**